carlrainbird/PLC/README.md

 # PLC
-A PLC like prog written in rust ...early days
+A PLC-like prog written in rust ...early days